shivamgupta211/NLP/README.md

-# NLP
+# NLP - Intent Exttractor

-Natural Language Processing
+Simple python script to extract the intent from the sentence